betterscientificsoftware/bssw.io/CuratedContent/DetrimentalEffectsContextSwitchingDevOps.md

 <!-- deck text start -->
-The article *Addressing the Detrimental Effects of Context Switching with DevOps* explores the adverse effects on productivity when software development team members are required to switch between projects, and outlines some devop practices to mitigate those effects.
+The article *Addressing the Detrimental Effects of Context Switching with DevOps* explores the adverse effects on productivity when software development team members are required to switch between projects, and outlines some DevOps practices mitigating those effects.
 <!-- deck text end -->

 #### Contributed by [Patricia  Grubel](https://github.com/pagrubel "Patricia Grubel Github Profile")